Srinivasa314/neptune-lang/neptune-book/src/types.md

 All values have a type and the type is associated with a class.
 The primitive types are listed below.
 These classes have many useful methods that can be seen in the documentation section of the book.

 ## Object
-All classes inherit Object.Objects can be directly created using object literals
+All classes inherit Object.
+Objects can be directly created using object literals
 ```
 let point = {x:1, y:2}
+// or
+let x = 1
+let y = 2
+let point2 = {x,y}
 ```
 The point has two properties x and y.